 This response is called feigning death or apparent death.
 In addition to rolling over with their eyes rolling and tongues hanging out, they also release a foul smell from their anal glands to imitate decay and disease.

-This critical behavior has been remarkably effective in throwing a predator off and giving the opossum a second chance to escape.
+This critical behavior has been remarkably effective in throwing a predator off guard and giving the opossum a second chance for escape by giving the impression of an unpalatable, rotten corpse.
 This state of catatonia can last from a few minutes to four hours.

 How To Tell If An Opossum Is Dead Or Just Playing Dead?